Merit (Buddhism): Definition

 Puñña literally translates as 'merit, meritorious action, virtue'.
 It is glossed by the Theravāda Commentator Dhammapāla as "santanaṃ punāti visodheti", meaning 'it cleans or purifies the life-continuity'.
 Its opposites are apuñña (demerit) or pāpa ('infertile, barren, harmful, bringing ill fortune'), of which the term pāpa has become most common.
 The term merit, originally a Christian term, has in the latter part of the twentieth century gradually been used as a translation of the Buddhist term puñña or puñña.
 The Buddhist term has, however, more of an impermanent character than the English translation implies, and the Buddhist term does not imply a sense of deserving.

 Before the arising of Buddhism, merit was commonly used in the context of Brahmanical sacrifice, and it was believed that merit accrued through such sacrifice would bring the devotee to an eternal heaven of the 'fathers' (pitṛ, pitara).
+However, the Vedic words for merit also carried ethical meaning.
 Later, in the period of the Upaniśads, a concept of rebirth was established and it was believed that life in heaven was determined by the merit accumulated in previous lives, but the focus on the pitṛ did not really change.
 In Buddhism, the idea of an eternal heaven was rejected, but it was believed that merit could help achieve a rebirth in a temporary heaven.
-Merit was no longer merely a product of ritual, but was invested with an ethical meaning and role.
+Merit was no longer merely a product of ritual, but was given a new ethical meaning.

 In the Tipiṭaka (Tripiṭaka; the Buddhist scriptures), the importance of merit is often stressed.
 Merit is generally considered fundamental to Buddhist ethics, in nearly all Buddhist traditions.
 Merit-making is very important to Buddhist practice in Buddhist societies.

 Merit is a "beneficial and protective force which extends over a long period of time" (B.J.
 Terwiel)—and is the effect of good deeds (kamma, karma) done through physical action, words, or thought.
 As its Pāḷi language (the language of Theravāda Buddhism, as practiced in Sri Lanka, Thailand, Myanmar, etc.) definition indicates, this force is associated with goodness and purity of mind.
 In traditional Buddhist societies, it is believed that merit is more sustainable than that of magical rites, spirit worship or worldly power.
 The way merit works, is that acts of merit bring good and agreeable results, whereas demeritorious acts bring bad and disagreeable results.
 A mixture of the two generates mixed results in a person's life.
 This karmic correspondence (kamma-sarikkhatā) or "automatic cosmic reaction" (Brokaw) is a common idea found in Buddhist texts and Buddhist societies, and explains why people are different and lead different lives in many ways.
 Karma is self-regulatory and natural: it operates without divine intervention and human intention is fundamental to it.